solofurypool-code/solofury-public-docs/README.md

 This is the same trust model as solo mining without a pool — except SoloFury provides the stratum infrastructure, block construction, and network connectivity so you don't have to run your own full node.

+With **Stratum V2** you can go one step further and verify the split *before* you spend any hashrate on the block: an extended channel with coinbase decoding shows the outputs on the miner itself.

 ## Open Source Components

 SoloFury's stratum infrastructure builds on the excellent CKPool codebase: